stoermelder/vcvrack-packone/README.md

 ## Latest additions to PackOne - new for v2.0

-- [DIRT](./docs/Dirt.md): generates crosstalk and noise for polyphonic cables
+- [DIRT](./docs/Dirt.md): noise, crackles and crosstalk for polyphonic cables
-- [MIDI-KEY](./docs/MidiKey.md): utility for generating keyboard events from MIDI CC or note messages
+- [MIDI-KEY](./docs/MidiKey.md): utility for generating keyboard events from MIDI CC or Note messages
-- [S++](./docs/StripPp.md): utility for pasting and importing Rack selections while preserving parameter mappings and [GLUE](./docs/Glue.md) labels
+- [STRIP++](./docs/StripPp.md): utility for pasting and importing Rack selections while preserving parameter mappings and [GLUE](./docs/Glue.md) labels

 ## The modules of PackOne